cdfmlr/pyflowchart/README.md

 Let's talk about those three args:

-- `field`: Specify a field of code to generate flowchart
+- `field`: str: Specify a field of code to generate flowchart
-- `inner`: True: parse the body of field; Field: parse the body as a object
+- `inner`: bool:  `True` to parse the body of field; whereas `False` to parse the body as an single object.
-- `simplify`: for If & Loop statements: simplify the one-line-body or not
+- `simplify`: bool: for If & Loop statements: simplify the one-line-body or not

 ### field